radxrad/radx-kg/README.md

 <img src="docs/Metagraph.png", width="100%">
 </p>

-The meta graphs show the relationships among the nodes.
+The meta graph show the relationships among the nodes.
 The Grant node is selected to display its metadata in the right panel.
+(Click on image for a higher-resolution view).

 ## Example Subgraphs